BrunoOtavio98/FPGA/README.md

 # FPGA
 Digital design using FPGA

-Some HDLs will be placed here, over time.
+Some HDLs will be placed here, over the time.